Hyp-ed/workshops-2025/02-getting_started_with_rust/README.md

 To get started with this workshop and the rest of your time in the Software team, you will need to install Rust.
 Luckily this is very easy, and completely cross-platform.

-Our [Getting Started With Rust Wiki page](https://github.com/Hyp-ed/hyped-2025/wiki/Getting-Started-with-Rust) has a guide on how to install Rust on your machine.
+Our [Getting Started With Rust Wiki page](https://github.com/Hyp-ed/hyped-2025/wiki/Getting-Started-with-Rust) has a guide on how to install Rust on your machine, you can also find the guide [here](./install_guide.md).
 If you have any problems, please ask the Head of Software, one of the Project Leads, or any of the other Software team members who have already installed Rust!

 ## Projects